 Coffee also helps elevate blood pressure and prevent various types of heart diseases.
 This is done with the production of a chemical compound known as nitric oxide.
 This compound relaxes the inner muscles of our blood vessels.
 When these muscles relax, we get better blood flow in our arteries.

 Besides guarding themselves against disease, regular caffeine drinkers also get a boost in concentration and focus levels.
 As we age, our brain cells don’t feel they need to exert as much effort, so they slowly fade away.

 However, if you drink coffee on a regular basis and do some mental exercises, you can keep your brain cells healthy and alert for many years to come.

-White or Black Coffee has plenty of antioxidants.
+White or Black Coffee (Does Coffee Have Calories?
+How many Calories are in Black Coffee?) has plenty of antioxidants.
 They work from the inside out to boost your health and make you look and feel great.
 These antioxidants help protect your body against diseases and infections.

 Above all, antioxidants are also known for their fighting power against free radicals.
 They help protect your skin against elements of nature, such as pollution, harmful sun rays, and heat.

 For a fair and thorough comparison, we decided to list the benefits and side effects of both types of coffee.

 - Protects your liver from cancer and other diseases, such as cirrhosis